 If you have older kids, you can go for sophisticated designs: stripes, dots, and patterns.

 We had a blast covering every inch of the stick with paints and glitter.
 Since our branch was freshly cut, the paints didn’t stick to it easily.
 It would have worked better if we first had covered the stick with white paint, let it dry, and then applied colorful paints.
-But nobody was in the mood for waiting.
+But nobody was in the mood to wait.

 My kids went on for about half an hour, took a breath, got out more paints, and painted over the painted areas until the stick was so saturated that the paints simply slid off and slithered onto the paper under it.